Parallel Sequential Quadratic Programming with Overlapping Graph Decomposition and Exact Augmented Lagrangian: Fast Overlapping Graph Decomposition

 4pt \paragraph{Step 2: OGD on the Newton system}

-For large-scale gsNLPs, solving \cref{eq36} exactly~can~be computationally intractable.
-To address this issue, we apply OGD to \cref{eq36} to compute~an~approximate solution in a parallel environment.
+For large-scale gsNLPs, solving \cref{eq36} exactly can be computationally intractable.
+To address this issue, we apply OGD to \cref{eq36} to compute an approximate solution in a parallel environment.
 The OGD procedure is summarized as follows.
-First,~we decompose the entire problem domain $\mV$ into a set of overlapping subdomains.~Next, we formulate a subproblem for each subdomain by considering only the associated objectives and constraints within the subdomain.
-Then, we solve the subproblems in parallel;~the solutions from the exclusive parts of each subdomain are composed to form the final approximate Newton direction. {\red Under our computation scheme, we do not need to store the full matrices $\hHt$ and $\Gt$ (or the full vectors $\nabla \mLt$ and $\bct$), which would be prohibitive for large-scale problems.
+First, we decompose the entire problem domain $\mV$ into a set of overlapping subdomains.
+Next, we formulate a subproblem for each subdomain by considering only the associated objectives and constraints within the subdomain.
+Then, we solve the subproblems in parallel; the solutions from the exclusive parts of each subdomain are composed to form the final approximate Newton direction. {\red Under our computation scheme, we do not need to store the full matrices $\hHt$ and $\Gt$ (or the full vectors $\nabla \mLt$ and $\bct$), which would be prohibitive for large-scale problems.
 Instead, each subproblem requires only the corresponding local blocks in \eqref{eq37}.
 As a result,~the per-iteration memory usage and computational cost scale with the subdomain~size. }